-While many organizations, likes Ducks Unlimited Canada and The Nature Conservancy are working to protect bird habitat, Nature Alberta is doing its part by being the provincial coordinator of the Important Bird Areas program.
+While many organizations, like Ducks Unlimited Canada and Nature Conservancy of Canada are working to protect bird habitat, Nature Alberta is also doing its part as the provincial coordinator of the Important Bird and Biodiversity Areas (IBA) program.
 Led by BirdLife International, the Important Bird Areas program is a global effort to identify, conserve, and monitor a network of sites that provide essential habitat for bird populations.
 Learn more >>

 The term citizen science is often used to describe communities or networks of citizens who act as observers in some domain of science.
 Citizen science has long been recognized as a legitimate means of collecting scientific data.
 Citizen science can also be used to entice more Albertans to get engaged in a greater appreciation of our natural resources.
 Since the initiation of its first breeding bird atlas, Nature Alberta has been compiling a database of bird and other natural history sightings.
 Learn more >>